-- Consumption of certain foods and drinks: Have you ever noticed that your teeth seem yellow after drinking coffee or tea?
-This is because both coffee and tea happen to be just some of the drinks that can discolor your teeth.
-Other “danger” foods and drinks include cherries, blueberries, soft drinks, and red wines.
-Avoiding these foods (or making sure to brush your teeth well after eating them) can help you minimize discoloration from these sources.
+Have you ever noticed that your teeth seem yellow after drinking coffee or tea?
+This is because both drinks can discolor your teeth.
+Other foods and drinks that stain include cherries, blueberries, soft drinks, and red wines.
+Avoiding these foods (or making sure to brush your teeth after eating them) can minimize discoloration.

-- Taking certain medications: Taking the medicine your doctor prescribes is always important, but sometimes the side effects of those medications aren’t just headaches or minor fevers.
-Some types of drugs like antihistamines, antidepressants and high blood pressure medicine can contribute to the staining in your teeth.
-Of course, these medicines are often unavoidable, so you should try to brush your teeth well to minimize the effect.
+Some types of drugs like antihistamines, antidepressants, and high blood pressure medicine can contribute to discolored teeth.
+Of course, these medicines are important, so try brushing your teeth well to minimize any unavoidable effects.

-- Physical trauma: Just like hitting your leg against a table may cause a bruise, damage done to a tooth may cause color changes as well.
-If you’ve ever accidentally chipped or cracked a tooth as the result of a fall or some other source of blunt trauma, it’s very possible that your teeth will darken as a result.
+Just like hitting your leg against a table may cause a bruise, damage to a tooth may also cause color changes.
+For example, your teeth may darken if you’ve accidentally chipped or cracked a tooth due to a fall or blunt trauma.

-- Poor oral hygiene: Perhaps most importantly, poor oral hygiene habits can cause discoloration.
+Perhaps most importantly, poor oral hygiene habits can cause discoloration.
 Brushing your teeth doesn’t just prevent cavities; it also thoroughly cleans your mouth of any leftover food residue.
-A lack of good hygiene habits can actually increase the effects of other staining agents.
+Therefore, a lack of good hygiene can increase the chances of staining.

-- Genetics: Unfortunately, you may be doing everything right and still notice your teeth darken over time.
+Unfortunately, you may be doing everything right and still notice your teeth darken over time.
 This is because some people just happen to be more genetically prone to discoloration.
-There’s not much you can do about it, which is why you might be gratified to find out more about teeth whitening.
+There’s not much you can do at home, but luckily, professional teeth whitening can help.

-- Age: Sometimes your teeth might just be changing color because staining often goes hand in hand with aging.
-Doctors haven’t figured out a way to prevent aging yet, but, luckily for you, dentists have developed methods (like teeth whitening) to reverse some of the effects of aging.
+Your teeth may be changing color because staining often goes hand in hand with aging.
+Doctors haven’t figured out a way to prevent aging yet, but our dentists have ways to reverse some signs with teeth whitening treatments.